-The Institute have hosted a number of artist residencies and events, ranging from individual encounters through group conversations to theatrical performances in their family home, including Miss Julie in Utopia (2008), Macbethmachine (2010), Reverend Billy & family (2011), Townley & Bradby (2011), Cinderella Residency (2012), Politics and Aesthetics Reading Group meetings (2010-2012), Unrehearsed Reading of Chekhov’s Three Sisters (2014) and has initiated the Anarchist Communist Sunday School (2014), War and Peace reading group (2014-2018), FAN – Family Activist Network (2015 – ongoing) and Study Room in Exile (2015 – ongoing, in collaboration with Live Art Development Agency).
+The Institute hosted a number of artist residencies and events, ranging from individual encounters through group conversations to theatrical performances in their family home, including Miss Julie in Utopia (2008), Macbethmachine (2010), Reverend Billy & family (2011), Townley & Bradby (2011), Cinderella Residency (2012), Politics and Aesthetics Reading Group meetings (2010-2012), Unrehearsed Reading of Chekhov’s Three Sisters (2014) and has initiated the Anarchist Communist Sunday School (2014), War and Peace reading group (2014-2018), FAN – Family Activist Network (2015 – 2017) and Study Room in Exile (2015 – 2018, in collaboration with Live Art Development Agency).

-The Institute have presented at various arts venues, events and conferences, such as Tate Modern (2016), Green Park, Athens (2016 and 2015), Kunstraum Lakeside, Klagenfurt (2013), HAZARD 08, Manchester (2008), 2 Degrees at Artsadmin (2009, 2011, 2013, 2015), C Words: Carbon, Climate, Capital, Culture exhibition (2009) at Arnolfini, Black Market by Mobile Academy live art event at the Bluecoat (2008), PSi conferences in Copenhagen (2008) and Zagreb (2009) amongst many others.
+The Institute presented at various arts venues, events and conferences, such as Tate Modern (2016), Green Park, Athens (2016 and 2015), Kunstraum Lakeside, Klagenfurt (2013), HAZARD 08, Manchester (2008), 2 Degrees at Artsadmin (2009, 2011, 2013, 2015), C Words: Carbon, Climate, Capital, Culture exhibition (2009) at Arnolfini, Black Market by Mobile Academy live art event at the Bluecoat (2008), PSi conferences in Copenhagen (2008) and Zagreb (2009) amongst many others.

 For more information about the Institute and all its past activities see The Institute for the Art and Practice of Dissent at Home.
 Their three major publications are available for download Publications – The Institute for the Art and Practice of Dissent at Home.